7thLucas/full-app-6a422-4d16e-4836/_doc/product-overview.md

 A per-employee audit record built around a **role-specific compliance checklist**:

-1. Auditor selects a client-facing employee and the relevant role checklist (RM, teller, customer service, etc.).
+1. A manager selects a client-facing employee on their team and the relevant role checklist (RM, teller, customer service, etc.).
-2. Auditor scores the employee against each compliance criterion, flags gaps, and records evidence/notes.
+2. The manager scores the employee against each compliance criterion, flags gaps, and records evidence/notes.
 3. The completed audit produces a compliance score and a status for that employee.
-4. A dashboard rolls scores up across employees, roles, and branches so HR & Compliance can see audit-readiness and exposure at a glance, and track whether flagged gaps get closed.
+4. A dashboard rolls scores up across employees, roles, teams, and branches so the HR Director sees frontline manpower quality and audit-readiness at a glance, and so flagged gaps can be tracked to closure.

 **Day-one "one thing brilliantly":** score a single client-facing employee against a role checklist and surface the gaps — the audit record itself.